WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 10/Season 10.md

 ### Server Backdoor
-on day 4 of the server members of [[Chicken Factory]] were bored and decided to mess with the Telegram plugin on the server. this is the same plugin written by [[Udit]]
+On day 4 of the server, members of the [[Chicken Factory]] found themselves growing restless.
+With time on their hands and mischief in mind, they turned their attention to the Telegram plugin running on the server - the same authentication system written by [[Udit]] that had been a source of exploits in previous seasons.

-[[WhoIsFishie]] and [[Buhkiru]] would keep on trying different injection methods to see if they can inject commands

-after a while they would get bored of it but [[FlameXode]] took notice of this
+[[WhoIsFishie]] and [[Buhkiru]] began methodically testing different injection methods, probing for weaknesses in the system's defenses.
+Their attempts were persistent but ultimately unsuccessful - the exact formula for command injection remained elusive.

+After numerous failed attempts, they eventually grew bored and moved on to other pursuits.
+But their experimentation hadn't gone unnoticed. [[FlameXode]], silently observing their efforts, took mental notes of their approach.
+Unlike his compatriots, he didn't abandon the pursuit - he merely waited for the right moment.

 ### Race To Ender Chest
-with ender eyes disabled chicken factory had to get creative with how they were gonna obtain ender chests to store their loot

-[[WhoIsFishie]] checks over the [Dungeons and Taverns]([Dungeons and Taverns - Minecraft Data Pack](https://modrinth.com/datapack/dungeons-and-taverns))  structures to find that ender chests would spawn inside ruined jungle temple structures

 ![[echest_in_temple.jpg]]

-as soon as the [[Chicken Factory]] was made aware of this news players would split into 4 corners of the world to locate the rare ender chests. before heading out [[Buhkiru]] would give all players a silk touch pickaxe
+With diamond ore disabled and traditional progression paths blocked, Season 10's economy evolved around an entirely new form of wealth – jungle temple ender chests.
+The [[Chicken Factory]] mobilized its members in an unprecedented treasure hunt spanning the entire world.

+The race was on:

-- [[Perhaps]] would locate the first ender chest on the south west corner of the map
+- [[Perhaps]] claimed the first victory, locating an ender chest in the southwestern corner
-- [[Buhkiru]] would locate the second ender chest on the northern side of the map that [[WhoIsFishie|Fishie]] barely missed on his trip to the northern border
+- [[Buhkiru]] secured the second prize on the northern frontier – a structure [[WhoIsFishie]] had narrowly missed during the Four Corners Expedition

-with the ender chest secured [[WhoIsFishie|Fishie]] would ask [[Ssahan]] to come to spawn so that he can go and flex on him

-things would go bad as [[WhoIsFishie|Fishie]] also had purple concrete in his hotbar which [[Ssahan]] would see as [[WhoIsFishie|Fishie]] was scrolling through his inventory and incorrectly assume its a shulker box

-### Day of the exploit

-day 5
+With these precious resources secured, [[WhoIsFishie]] couldn't resist flaunting his faction's achievement.
+He summoned [[Ssahan]] to spawn, intending to display the coveted ender chest and cement the [[Chicken Factory]]'s dominance.

+But the display of power backfired spectacularly.
+While scrolling through his hotbar, [[WhoIsFishie]] revealed a stack of purple concrete that [[Ssahan]] mistook for a shulker box – an impossible item under Season 10's restrictions.
+Accusations of cheating immediately flooded server chat, reopening old wounds between rival factions.

+### The Telegram Exploit and Administrative Crisis

+On the fifth day of Season 10, the server's delicate peace shattered.
+During a casual TikTok livestream by [[WhoIsFishie]], [[FlameXode]] joined the chat and asked if his earlier attempts at exploiting the Telegram integration had been successful.

-[[WhoIsFishie]] would go live on tiktok streaming SarCraft and [[FlameXode]] would join the chat to ask if she exploit worked. [[WhoIsFishie|Fishie]] would say it didnt and [[FlameXode]] would then demonstrate the correct way to do the exploit. turns out [[WhoIsFishie|Fishie]] only did one of the 2 steps needed to trigger the command
+When [[WhoIsFishie]] replied that they hadn't worked, [[FlameXode]] proceeded to demonstrate the correct exploitation technique.
+It turned out [[WhoIsFishie]] had only performed one of the two steps needed to trigger the command injection.
+When [[FlameXode]] executed the full exploit, the server granted everyone online two shulker shells - items that should have been impossible to obtain in the season's progression.

-as soon as [[FlameXode]] replied to his own command msg it gave everyone on the server 2 shulker shells

-Players active at the time of exploit
+Players online during the exploit included:
 - [[Ssahan]]
 - [[WhoIsFishie]]
 - [[iBattus]]
 - [[yeetuz]]

-[[WhoIsFishie]] would burn his shells on live as the items are considered illegal. its unclear what the other users did with their shells

-with a exploit being widely known and [[Ssahan]] suspecting [[WhoIsFishie]]. [[iBattus]] finally had enough cause to go after [[WhoIsFishie]].

-[[iBattus]] would use admin powers to check [[WhoIsFishie]]'s ender chest
+[[WhoIsFishie]], broadcasting live to his audience, immediately destroyed his shells, declaring them "illegal contraband."
+The fate of the other shells remained uncertain, but suspicion fell heavily on [[WhoIsFishie]].

+[[iBattus]], reinstated as an administrator for Season 10, seized the opportunity.
+Using his elevated permissions, he inspected [[WhoIsFishie]]'s ender chest, discovering what appeared to be an illegitimate shulker box.

 ![[fishie_echest.jpg]]

-this would get posted in the SarCraft group chat as evidence of [[WhoIsFishie]] cheating.

-[[WhoIsFishie]] would accuse [[iBattus]] of framing him by placing the shulker box there as he dont want to admit that [[Ssahan]] was wrong

-[[WhoIsFishie]] is also said if he owned a shulker box it would be red.  [[shihaam_me]] would agree with this statement knowing that [[WhoIsFishie|Fishie]] loves the color red
+The evidence was posted in the SarCraft group chat, seemingly confirming [[WhoIsFishie]]'s guilt.
+Yet [[WhoIsFishie]] vehemently denied the accusations, claiming [[iBattus]] had planted the evidence to frame him and validate [[Ssahan]]'s earlier suspicions.

+"_If I owned a shulker box, it would be red,_" [[WhoIsFishie]] insisted, referencing his well-documented preference for the color. [[shihaam_me]], in a rare moment of intervention, confirmed this quirk of [[WhoIsFishie]]'s character.

-[[WhoIsFishie]] would also accuse [[iBattus]] of admin abuse as he checked [[WhoIsFishie]]'s ender chest without a court order
+The controversy escalated further when [[WhoIsFishie]] accused [[iBattus]] of administrative abuse, inspecting his ender chest without proper authorization or a server court order.

-ultimately nothing would happen and everyone would clown on [[iBattus]]. the server would then disable Minecraft msgs being shown in the telegram group chat as to prevent users from using the [[Exploits#Telegram Command Injection]].

-later that night server would go down as [[FlameXode]] tried to push an update to patch out the exploit
+In the chaos that followed, [[shihaam_me]] disabled Minecraft message forwarding to the Telegram group, preventing further exploitation of the vulnerability.
+Later that night, the server went offline as [[FlameXode]] attempted to deploy an emergency patch to fix the [[Exploits#Telegram Command Injection|Telegram Command Injection]] exploit once and for all.

+The first week of Season 10 had delivered more drama, betrayal, and technical chaos than some entire seasons before it.
+And this was just the beginning.

+> [!NOTE] For a complete list of Season 10 modifications and changes, see [[ChangeLog]]